lineality/Online_Voting_Using_One_Time_Pads/README.md

 Questions we are focusing on include the following:
 1. Is secure online voting possible?
 2. Is it possible for a voter to submit a vote securely over a network?
-3. Is it possible for a vote to securely receive a ballot from the voting office?
+3. Is it possible for a voter to securely receive a ballot from the voting office?
-4. Is it possible for the voting office to securely receive a completed ballot from the voter?
+4. Is it possible for the voting office to securely receive a completed ballot from the voter over a network (online)?

 # Proposed Steps for Secure Online Voting